 Extinguish by gently replacing the cap over the flames and smothering them.
 Use caution as the flame may be clear or nearly invisible.
 Do not blow on flames to extinguish.
 Smother them with the cap and allow to cool completely before tightening.

 An alcohol burner is a basic tool that may prove quite valuable in an emergency situation whether you are cooking indoors or evacuating.
+You can pick up an inexpensive alcohol burner with a stove on Amazon.
+Evernew makes a nice titanium alcohol burner that is a little more expensive, but worth the money.
+Check out the current price on Amazon.

 Military Surplus Alcohol Stove